isomerpages/mlaw-corp/_covid19/06-C-Supporting-docu.md

 **D.	Lease or rental agreements of commercial equipment**
 *	Lease or rental agreement for the commercial equipment (except private-hire cars and taxis)
 *	Negotiations and correspondence between the parties
-*	Renter:
+*	<u>Renter</u>:
    *	Documents showing that the vehicle is a commercial vehicle (if applicable), such as:
        *	Registration documents of a goods vehicle
        *	Registration documents of a private bus, a private hire bus, an omnibus or a school bus
 *	Vehicle ownership documents (if applicable)
 *	Documents showing that the renter is unable to pay instalments due to a COVID-19 event (if applicable), such as:
   *	Records of rental payments before and since the COVID-19 event